 - Barricade yourself from the attack, you’re not Rambo (even when you’re trained to be like him).

 - Protect yourself.

 When you’re approaching in a vehicle:

 - Make sure all family members are in the vehicle.
-When you stopped somewhere and someone got out, get them in as quick as possible.
+When you stopped somewhere and someone got out, get them in as quickly as possible.
 Unless the vehicle is being hijacked, then you want them out as fast as possible.
-When you have been hi-jacked, robbed or attacked keep all your family members together, you don’t want them separately having panic attacks or running around wildly, this only increases emotional stress and risk.
+When you have been hi-jacked, robbed, or attacked keep all your family members together, you don’t want them separately having panic attacks or running around wildly, this only increases emotional stress and risk.

 - Get away from the vehicle or the threat, you can replace the vehicle, you cannot replace a family member.
 Rambo doesn’t get shot, because the bullets aren’t real and the knife attacks are fake.
 The best way to avoid or prevent an attack is to make a run for it.

 - As soon as you can, phone police and emergency services, then you need to phone a family member.

 - Protect yourself at all cost, make sure there are no more threats.
 Please remember to stay within the law, you don’t want to be arrested just after a traumatic incident.
 If you’re driving away from a threat, don’t unnecessarily run red lights or fly across stop streets and intersections.